TanishKumar8052/Operational-Amplifier/README.md

 2. Computing the various parmaters of opamp theoretically
 3. Verifying the theoretical calculations via software simulations on LTspice
 4. Implementing the designed circuit on a PCB Board to use for various applications and for practically verifiying the circuit
+5. Implementing the PCB Board for various closed loop configurations
-5. Design of a Power operational amplifier and Simulating it on Software
+6. Design of a Power operational amplifier and Simulating it on Software
-6. Future Work : Implementing the power amp as a audio amplifier
+7. Future Work : Implementing the power amp as a audio amplifier
+# Results :
+Open Loop Gain :